wolvi-lataniere/morpheus-serial/doc/blog.md

 However, when calculating your energy budget, you often come to realize they are not quite low power enough to accommodate small batteries, running over a long time (multiple days/months).
 We often don't need full-time availability, so why not **put our computer to sleep to improve our project battery life**?

-In this article, I will show you a **simple approach to enable deep-sleep capability** on your next battery powered Raspberry Pi (or any SBC-powered) project, using the _balenaBlock_ Morpheus I created as part of my [balenaLabs Residency](https://www.balena.io/blog/balenalabs-residencies-our-quest-to-improve-onboarding-at-balena/).
+In this article, I will show you how I **added the Morpheus balenaBlock** I created as part of my [balenaLabs Residency] to our [Inkyshot](#resources) project.
+It can be used as a **simple approach to enable deep-sleep capability** on your next battery powered Raspberry Pi (or any SBC-powered) project.

+## balenaLabs Residency

+Here at Balena, we are convinced of the benefits of [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food).
+Every new team member starts his/her time on-board with a [Residency project](https://www.balena.io/blog/balenalabs-residencies-our-quest-to-improve-onboarding-at-balena/).
+In few words, we choose a project to build in the open using Balena technology from a user point of view.

+At the end of the residency, write a blog post (which you are currently reading) to present the result of our experimentations to the public, and bring our own brick to the open-source community.
+It is a really good way to be introduced to the different layers of products we will be working on, their strengths, and improvement we can do to make them even better.

 ## The study case